 In most cases, thyroid cancerIt can be treated.
 However, 5% of patients the tumor is resistant to treatment, spreads throughout the body and leads to death.

 In a study at the Institute of Biomedical Sciences at the University of Sao Paulo, Brazil, researchers found that increased expression of tumor is accompanied by a decrease in 52 microRNA - small RNA molecules that do not encode proteins but perform a regulatory function in several cellular processes.
 The results were published in Oncotarget.

-"The data obtained so far suggest that these microRNAs can be studied as a tumor suppressor The idea was to return to normal levels of these molecules in the tumor and see if it will prevent the progression of the disease.", - said M. Geraldo , a professor at the University of Campinas Institute of Biology.
+"The data obtained so far suggest that these microRNAs can be studied as a tumor suppressor The idea was to return to normal levels of these molecules in the tumor and see if it will prevent progression of the disease.", - said M. Geraldo, a professor at the University of Campinas Institute of Biology.

-In most experiments, genetically modified mouse model in which the BRAF gene is turned off only in the thyroid gland.
+In most experiments, genetically modified mouse model, in which the gene BRAF turned off only in the thyroid gland.
 The change was similar to that which is found in many patients with thyroid cancer ormelanoma.
 "When this mutation is present, the cancer is more aggressive, - says Geraldo -.
 The model simulates the processes occurring at 5 percent of the patients that die due to disease progression."

 First, it was necessary to evaluate the expression of microRNAs has changed with the progression of the disease in mice.
 Then scientists identified a group of molecules with very similar behavior.
 Scientists have found a region of the genome to which these miRNAs are encoded, and found that this place is known as the long arm of chromosome 14 (chromosome band 14q32).

 "In an article published back in 2015, told of the existence of a rare condition called Temple syndrome, which is characterized by partial or complete loss of this genomic region, - says Geraldo -.
 Our study indicated an increased risk of thyroid cancer in carriers of the syndrome. "